bitfinexcom/dazaar/docs/protocol.md

 sell a subscription to a data feed, and revoke access to the same data feed if a customer is no longer paying for it we needed a better solution.

-## Revokable data subscriptions
+## Revokable Data Subscriptions

-To support revokable data subscriptions on top of Hypercore we need a couple of features that the above capability system does not provide out of the box.
+To support revokable data subscriptions on top of Hypercore we need to support the two phases of a subscription; purchase and access.

-1. A fully authenticated encrypted channel so a seller knows who a buyer is and vice versa, so that trust can be established that a buyer actually bought the data and is not pretending to be someone else.
-2. A way to revoke access to a Hypercore so that once a buyer stops paying for a subscription we have a way to stop sharing data with them in the future.
+1. During the purchase phase, the buyer connects to the seller using a mutually authenticating handshake over an encrypted channel, first providing the public key they want to bind the subscription to and then a proof of purchase.
+This proof of purchase must be publicly verifiable for the seller, who upon successful validation, will proceed to share data.
+This verification could for example be querying a blockchain.
+A seller may choose to make purchases a one-time fee or an ongoing fee based on, for example, time.

-Given these features we can establish a market place where a buyer identifies a data stream they want to purchase from a seller.
+2. During the access phase, the buyer connects to the seller using the key pair for which they provided the public key during the registration, which the seller then verifies for having an active subscription.
+An inactive subscription (eg. insufficient payment) will cause a rejection and the access is effectively revoked.
+Again verification could happen against a blockchain or a local database kept from the purchase phase.

-Using an encrypted channel they would establish a P2P connection between each other and establish that the buyer has indeed purchased a subscription for the data using some proof of payment.
-Since they are using an authenticated connection the buyer should be able to trust that the seller is indeed the owner of the dataset and a scammer trying to push bad data.
-Periodically the seller will check that the buyer's subscription is still valid and if that is no longer the case the buyer will revoke access to the data stream.
+Since connections are mutually authenticated, the buyer will know that it is talking to the correct seller, since the seller must hold the correct secret key, and the seller know they are talking to the correct buyer, since they must hold the secret key to the public key provided during purchase.
+During access the seller can choose to close the connection in case of insufficient payment, to cut off access for the buyer.
+In addition the guarantees Hypercore provides reassures the buyer that they are talking to the right seller.

 ## 1. Fully authenticated connections